canonical/store-components/README.md

 This is a collection of components designed to be used in store UIs when using React.
 This is currently a work in progress and therefore not recommended to use in projects at this time.

+These components are an extension of the [Vanilla React Components](https://github.com/canonical/react-components) library.

 ## How to use the components

 See the [component docs](https://canonical.github.io/store-components/) for usage instructions.